marekborowiec/spruceup/README.md

 Once all distances are calculated, `criterion` and `cutoffs` settings will determine which windows are considered outliers and should be trimmed out of the alignment.
 When using the `lognorm` criterion, specifying a quantile of `0.99` means that any sequence window that lies above 99th percentile of distances of a given OTU to other OUTs in that window will be deemed an outlier and should be removed.
 In theory, setting of `0.99` should mean that 1% of all sequence windows will be removed from each OTU.
 In practice, this is not true because real-life sequence data does not perfectly fit into lognormal distribution.
 Cutoff being constant, certain OTUs may have many outlier (misaligned) sequence fragments and more than 1% of sequence data removed, while others may have no misaligned fragments and no outliers.

+You can now go back to your configuration file and try other cutoffs or methods without the need to re-calculate distances (unless you would like to use different correction or scaling).
+Simple load the generated `json` file (see below) with the `distances_object_file` option under `[input]` category.

 ### Interpreting the output

 `spruceup` produces several types of output: